Equal Pay Act FAQ

 The FAQs should not be considered a substitute for the appropriate official documents (i.e. statute and/or administrative rules.)
 Individuals are urged to consult legal counsel of their choice.
 Court decisions may affect the interpretation and constitutionality of statutes.
 The Department cannot offer individuals legal advice or offer advisory opinions.
 If you need a legal opinion, we suggest you consult your own legal counsel.
 These FAQs are not to be considered complete and do not relieve employers from complying with applicable IDOL laws and regulations.

-The Equal Pay Act prohibits employers with four or more employees from paying unequal wages to men and women for doing the same or substantially similar work, except if the wage difference is based upon a seniority system, a merit system, a system measuring earnings by quantity or quality of production, or factors other than gender.
+The Equal Pay Act prohibits employers from paying unequal wages to men and women for doing the same or substantially similar work, except if the wage difference is based upon a seniority system, a merit system, a system measuring earnings by quantity or quality of production, or factors other than gender.
 It also prohibits employers from paying African-American empoyees less than another employee who is not African-American for the same or substantially similar work.

 An employee or former employee may file a complaint.
 Complaint forms are available on the Department's website or by contacting IDOL at 1-866-372-4365.
 The Department may also initiate an investigation.